eugenebogaart/elementor-form-IBAN-NL-field/README.md

-# IBAN Nummber field for Wordpress Elementor Forms
+# IBAN Number field for Wordpress Elementor Forms

 An extension of a standard form TextField that certifies the input of a valid Dutch bank account number.
 Bank accounts part of SEPA are also called IBAN numbers.